BlinkID/blinkid-android/README.md

 Available getters are:

 ##### `boolean isValid()`
 Returns `true` if scan result is valid, i.e. if all required elements were scanned with good confidence and can be used.
 If `false` is returned that indicates that some crucial data fields are missing.
 You should ask user to try scanning again.
-If you keep getting `false` (i.e. invalid data) for certain payslip, please report that as a bug to <support@microblink.com>.
-Please include problematic payslips.
+If you keep getting `false` (i.e. invalid data) for certain document, please report that as a bug to [help.microblink.com](http://help.microblink.com).
+Please include high resolution photographs of problematic documents.

 ##### `boolean isEmpty()`
 Returns `true` if scan result is empty, i.e. nothing was scanned.
 All getters should return `null` for empty result.